JHESSLER11/Basic-Note-Taker/README.md

   and npm i, npm i express

   ## Instructions of use
-  Project can be used by anyone looking to build a team in html.
+  Project can be used by anyone who needs to take and recall notes

   ## License
   MIT